cnbbooks/lfe-tutorial/sequential/conds.md

       ('true "Anything goes"))
 ```

-That form is rarely used, but it's there in case you ever need it.
+That form is not that often used, but it can be very practical.

 ### The ``case`` Form